 Discover the 50 best attractions in Paris

-Don't miss: Alain Ducasse’s Jules Verne restaurant.
+Don't miss: Booking in for a meal at Alain Ducasse’s Michelin-starred Jules Verne eatery.

 Don't miss: Each summer, a funfair sets up along the rue de Rivoli side of the gardens.